Ivan123yoo/Assignment-4./code_and_results.md

 ## **Image Classification using K-Means Clustering**

 In this section, we apply K-Means clustering to classify Sentinel-2 satellite imagery, specifically distinguishing between sea ice and open water.
 The goal is to leverage unsupervised learning to detect differences in spectral characteristics of Sentinel-2 bands.
-This method helps automate image classification, which is useful for environmental monitoring and climate research.

-We will:
-- Read Sentinel-2 image bands.
-- Preprocess the data and apply K-Means clustering.
-- Generate a classified image to distinguish different regions.
+K-Means Clustering on Sentinel-2 Data
+In this process, we analyze Sentinel-2 image bands by first reading and preprocessing the data.
+We then apply K-Means clustering to classify different regions based on spectral characteristics, generating a classified image that highlights distinct surface types.

 ### **1. Import Necessary Libraries**
 The following libraries are used: